The state starts as

 exhaustive-deps

-rule as part of oureslint-plugin-react-hooks
+rule as part of our

 package.
 It warns when dependencies are specified incorrectly and suggests a fix.

 Congratulations!
 This was a long page, but hopefully by the end most of your questions about effects were answered.
-You’ve learned both the State Hook and the Effect Hook, and there is a lot you can do with both of them combined.
-They cover most of the use cases for classes — and where they don’t, you might find the additional Hooks helpful.
+You’ve learned both the State Hook and the Effect Hook, and there is a

 We’re also starting to see how Hooks solve problems outlined in Motivation.
 We’ve seen how effect cleanup avoids duplication in